Nsustain/nsustain.com/CONTRIBUTING.md

 `develop` branch are tested
 in the maintainers'
 test environment first.
-After all tests pass, all commits on `develop` will be merged to `main`.
+After all tests are passed, all commits on `develop` will be merged to `main`.

 When you make a pull request,